 For the most important in your life, we recommend using long-lasting makeup products.
 Asian wedding makeup is nothing different than the usual.
 Asian women like to go classy, with smokey eyes and in darker brown tones.

-This makeup for a wedding is not only easy achievable, but also the result is impressive.
+This makeup for a wedding is not only easily achievable but also the result is impressive.
 However, make sure to use waterproof products – crying at your wedding is inevitable, but you need to look nice all day long.

 Tina Yong shows us how to achieve glam, but not overdone look for a wedding.
 If you have almond eyes, you should follow her rules.